Tupay88/ML_12/README.md

 3. **Expanded Scope:**
    - Expand the prediction to include incident severity and duration, not just type, to allow for more comprehensive operational planning.
-   - Include data from other transit modes (subway, buses) for a holistic view of the entire transit network.
+   - Integrate data from other transit modes (subway, buses) for a holistic view of the entire transit network.
    - Develop prescriptive analytics that suggest specific mitigation strategies based on predicted incident types.

 4. **Operational Integration:**